robinkii/robinkii/README.md

 ### About Me 🙋‍♂️

 Hey there!
-I'm a Marine Corps vet 🎖️, a music lover 🎵, Otaku ⚔️, cosplay enthusiast, and basketball junkie 🏀.
+I'm a Marine Corps vet 🎖️, a music lover 🎵, an Otaku ⚔️, a cosplay enthusiast, and a basketball junkie 🏀.
 Born in Jacksonville, FL, but raised all over the place as a military brat.

-I once tried the whole psychology degree thing, but life happened, and I quickly realized it wasn't my gig.
+I once tried the psychology degree thing, but life happened, and I quickly realized it wasn't my gig.
 Now, I'm back in action, reinventing myself as a developer and soaking up knowledge like a sponge.

 Life's thrown some curveballs, but I've got this killer resilience that keeps me pushing forward.
 I truly believe the sky's the limit, no matter what comes my way.
 Every stumble in life is just another chance to get stronger and smarter—like those sore muscles after a good workout or turning life's lemons into some kind of awesome lemonade.